diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 **Conceptual Integrity**
 A principle emphasizing consistency and coherence in system design, ensuring all parts work together harmoniously under a unified vision.

+**Community of Practice**
+A group of people who share a common interest or profession and learn from each other through regular interaction, knowledge sharing, and collaboration on common problems.

 **Class Diagram**
 A UML diagram useful for internal system design modeling or database table modeling.

 **Connection Pool**
 A cache of database connections maintained so connections can be reused for future database requests, reducing the cost of opening/closing connections.

+**Core Domain**
+The central, most important part of a business that provides competitive advantage and should receive the most focus, investment, and highest quality architecture and implementation.

 **Consistency**
 The property that data in a system is in a valid state and follows all defined rules and constraints.
 Can be immediate as in ACID transactions or eventual as in BASE consistency model.